 - The Abstract Art Museum which occupies one of the Casas Colgadas.
 The art isn’t really my thing, but the building is cool enough to make up for it.
 Plus it’s free.
 Definitely worth taking a look.

 - The Parador de Turismo – already mentioned.
 There’s a bar inside with a terraza in summer, it’s pretty sweet.
 (I’ve been to a lot of bars in a lot of Paradores around Spain, and this is one of my favorites.
 Almost as good as Baiona, in Galicia.)

 - Restaurante El Secreto – the new find on this trip, thanks to Google Maps.
 We had two great lunches here, and the price is pretty good too.
 They’ve got two locations, I visited the one at Calle Alfonso VIII, 81.
 (The other is near the cathedral.)

 - The nature around the city!
 You can get a little map at tourist information that will show a few of the routes.
 But basically, head for the castle and look for the stairs going down into the canyon.
 From there you can see some cool rock formations along the river.
 I wrote a bit about GR trails here too.

-Negatives about Cuenca: the science museum kinda sucks, but at least it was free.
+Negatives about Cuenca: the science museum kinda sucks, but at least it was free on the day we went.
 And we had some pretty bad food in the newer part of the city.